Wet hair, don't care? More like wet hair, beware!

 Avoid rough bath towels.
 The terry material that most towels are made with is often very rough and will cause friction to your hair, ultimately causing damage.
 Dry your hair with a soft tee or microfiber towel to prevent tangles and keep your hair healthy and damage-free.

 Add a generous dollop of leave-in conditioner to your hair before bed.
 This will ensure your hair is still absorbing hydration and nutrients, even while you're asleep.

-In addition to a deep conditioning treatment, consider adding natural hair oil such as jojoba or coconut before bed.
+In addition to a deep conditioning treatment, consider adding natural hair oils like jojoba or coconut before bed.
 This will maintain shine, color, and radiance overnight.
-Opt for lightweight oils for fine hair such as rose and heavier oils like coconut for curls and waves.
-Start at the ends and work your way towards the roots when applying the product.
+Opt for lightweight oils for fine hair, such as rose oil.
+Heavier coconut oils can be used on curly and wavy hair.
+Olive oil mixed with shea butter is also a hydrating DIY hair mask for natural curls.
+When applying these natural oils, start at the ends and work your way toward the roots to ensure full, even coverage.

-If you have faux locks, sleeping with wet hair is an absolute no. This will cause extensions to tangle and mat, often becoming unsalvageable over time.
-Change up your wash day routine and try showering earlier in the evening to ensure your extensions are dry by the time you're ready to sleep.
+If you have faux locks, sleeping with wet hair is a hard no. This will cause extensions to tangle and mat, making them virtually unsalvageable.
+Change your wash day routine and try showering earlier in the evening to ensure that your extensions are fully dry by the time you're ready to sleep.

-Your healthy hair should feel as well rested as you each morning.
+Your healthy hair should feel as well-rested as you do each morning!
 That means taking extra care of your lovely locks and prioritizing hair health during your nightly beauty routine.
-Avoid going to sleep with wet hair whenever possible and keep your hair glowing with the right products and gentle styling tools to thrive and dazzle.
+Avoid going to sleep with wet hair whenever possible and keep your hair glowing with the right products and gentle styling tools to help your locks thrive.